My first time in Mexico was as a kid. My parents took us on a family vacation to Club Med in Ixtapa, but I never left

 I was quickly convinced to grab lunch at Sticky Fingers by a Mexican host who spoke perfect English and was disarmingly effective at his job of getting people in the door.

 I ordered fish tacos.
 They were good, but dry.
 Another day, I'd get my hands on far juicier ones in Old Vallarta.
 But it didn't matter, not really.

-I was in Mexico, sipping cervezas, overlooking a beautiful marina filled with yachts.
+I was in Mexico, sipping beer, overlooking a beautiful marina filled with yachts.
 This was the good life.

 My next taxi took me all the way down to the Zona Romantica, an older area of Puerto Vallarta currently ranked the #1 Thing to Do on TripAdvisor.

 The Malecon runs along the beach, and there's a giant steel pier which offers excellent views of the coastline.

 As you can tell from the photos, the beach isn't wide, but it's undoubtedly scenic, with the mountains acting as a backdrop to the hotels.

 From the pier, I began to casually walk the length of the Malecon, shopping for a more stylish hat to replace the $3 Yankees cap I bought in a pinch weeks earlier.

 It was in the center of Old Vallarta that I saw a sign explaining why you always see churches in the main plazas of Latin pueblos and cities (at least those established by the Spanish).